After a While, You Learn: Jorge Luis Borges.

 Although he was nominated for the Nobel Prize in literature and he deserved it as much as any of the greatest literary geniuses in history, the award never came within his reach, for political reasons.

 I used to read more Borges in college.
-He was fond of libraries and cafés, so I am pretty sure I’ve met him at some point in a forgotten corner of Buenos Aires, buried in the smell of old, thick volumes of typewritten life… Considering, of course, that he died around the same time I was born.
+Since he was so fond of libraries and cafés, I’m not sure if I’ve actually met him at some point in a forgotten corner of Buenos Aires, buried in the smell of old, thick volumes of typewritten life… or if I’m just imagining it.

 After a while you learn the subtle difference